 Statement of Financial Accounting Standards No. 123 (revised 2004) In December 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123 (revised 2004), "Share-Based Payment" (SFAS 123R).
 SFAS 123R requires that all share-based payments to employees, including grants of stock options, be recognized in the financial statements based on their fair value beginning with the first interim or annual reporting period that begins after June 15, 2005.
 In March 2005, the SEC issued Staff Accounting Bulletin No. 107 (SAB 107) regarding the SEC Staff's interpretation of SFAS 123R and provides the Staff's views regarding interactions between SFAS 123R and certain SEC rules and regulations and provides interpretations of the valuation of share-based payments for public companies.
-In April 2005, the SEC amended Regulation S-X to amend the date for compliance with SFAS 123R so that each registrant (that is not a small business issuer) will be required to prepare financial statements in accordance with SFAS 123R beginning with the first interim or annual reporting period of the registrant's first fiscal year beginning on or after June 15, 2005.
+In April 2005, the SEC amended Regulation

+S-X to amend the date for compliance with SFAS 123R so that each registrant (that is not a small business issuer) will be required to prepare financial statements in accordance with SFAS 123R beginning with the first interim reporting period for the registrant's first fiscal year beginning on or after June 15, 2005.
+The Company plans to adopt SFAS 123R beginning in 2006.
 The Company is currently evaluating the requirements of SFAS 123R and SAB 107 to determine the fair value method to measure compensation expense, the appropriate assumptions to include in the fair value model and the transition method to use upon adoption.
-The company expects that the adoption of SFAS 123R for its first quarter 2006 reporting will have a material impact on its results of operations and earnings per share.
+While the expense impact cannot be precisely estimated at this time, the Company believes its stock compensation expense for 2006 to be in the range of 9 to 10 cents per share after tax.